-This must-see gem is AT LEAST 400ft tall (I honestly believe it may be bigger than the largest SoCal Falls, Big Falls), but it only flows after a decent amount of rain.
+Monkeyface Falls is one of the four enormous waterfalls in the area.This must-see gem is AT LEAST 400 ft tall (I honestly believe it may be bigger than the largest waterfall in SoCal), but it only flows after a decent amount of rain.
 Try to get out there no longer than a week after heavy rain or a couple of days after ordinary rainfall.

 Monkeyface Creek Falls Map

 Click the link here to be redirected to Google Maps.
 There is no parking on Valley of The Falls Rd that is close enough to view the falls, so you’ll have to park on Hwy 38.

 SoCal Adventure Pass (required for parking in CA mountains)

 I flew my drone from Hwy 38 to the falls in a matter of seconds.
 The reason I don’t recommend hiking up to the waterfall, especially after heavy rain, is because of the two rockslides at the entrance of the tributary.

 The image below is a shot of the bottom tiers.